Let Me Explain…

 So your knee hurts when you run.
 You have done the usual recovery shenanigans (Rest, Ice, Compression, Elevation) and the pain went.
 You started running again and the knee pain came back.
 You go to your doctor and he checks your knees.
 He says they’re fine.
 So you go out running but the pain is still there.

-So let's have a think about this.
-If you have pain in your knees but your doctor tells you there is nothing wrong with your knees then maybe, just maybe your knees are not the problem.
-Maybe, just maybe you have a dysfunctional pelvis.
-Ever thought about that?
+So let’s have a think about this.
+If you have pain in your knees but your doctor tells you there is nothing wrong with your knees then maybe, just maybe, your knees are not the problem.

-So let me explain.
-If you have a dysfunctional pelvis then this may lead to what's referred to as a Leg Length Discrepancy.
-If you have a leg length discrepancy (so one leg is shorter than the other) then this can cause the body to compensate as it always wants to keep the head above the pelvis.
+For example, if your pelvis isn’t quite moving the way it should be then this can lead to what’s referred to as a Leg Length Discrepancy.
+If you have a leg length discrepancy (with one leg being shorter than the other) then this can cause the body to compensate as it always wants to keep the head above the pelvis.

-At the end of the day it is my job to enable you to move more freely.
-Moving more freely, as you can imagine, tends to mean less pain.
+At the end of the day it is my job to enable you to move more freely, and this then tends to mean less pain.
 So regardless of where your issues lie, a Biomechanics Assessment can help us identify whether your pelvis is causing your shoulder restriction, or your thoracic spine is causing the tingling in your fingers, or any other possible symptoms and causes there may be.